 Interim Heritage Orders may be made by the Minister responsible for administering the Heritage Act 1977 on the advice of the Heritage Council, or by local councils under authorisation.

-Anyone can request an interim heritage order.
-Property owners/managers, members of the community, stakeholders and local councils can petition the Heritage Council for a response from the Minister responsible for administering the Heritage Act 1977.
-In most cases, a response from local council will be most appropriate.
-Please contact your local council Heritage Advisor or Strategic Planner for advice before petitioning the Heritage Council.
+Anyone may request an Interim Heritage Order.
+In most cases, a response from the local council will be the most appropriate.
+Please contact your local council Heritage Advisor or Strategic Planner for advice in the first instance.

 For more information please contact Heritage NSW by email at email@example.com or phone 02 9873 8500 to discuss with a member of staff.